visibilityspots/ansible-puppet-inventory/README.md

 ### puppetdb.sh

-This is the actual script wich will call the puppetdb api to dynamically lookup for the nodes in your puppet environments to be used in ansible.
+This is the actual script which will call the puppetdb api to dynamically lookup for the nodes in your puppet environments to be used in ansible.

 ### ansible